knightmoves-schools/048-function-without-return-statement-martha659/README.md

 the index.js file
 - should create a function named logUser that takes one parameter username
-- should log user: ${username} to the console when logUser is called
+- should log 'user: ${username}' to the console when logUser is called
 - should not return a value when logUser is called

 resources: